vsnaichuk/React-StarwarsDB/README.md

 ### `npm install`

-##In the project directory, you can run
+## In the project directory you can run:

 ### `npm run start`